AlbertoRaheli/meetingPlannerAPI/README.md

 - `Timeslot`: This class represents a generic time slot with a start date&time and end date&time.

 - `Availability`: This class represents a list of common available Timeslots for a group of users.
-It has the possibility to set a maximum number of days before which the meeting must be scheduled and how many suggestions you want to request
+It has the possibility to set a maximum number of days before which the meeting must be scheduled and how many suggestions you want to retrive.

 ## Setup and Usage